 Since we are all aiming for our best skin, we must be careful with what we put on it.
-Especially if you are into DIY skin care like me, being watchful with ingredients must be like a sixth-sense.
+Especially if you are into trying and testing different skin care products, being watchful with ingredients must be like a sixth-sense.
 And an ingredient we must all be wary about is mineral oil.

 Mineral oil might sound good.
 We have a preliminary notion that something mineral carries benefits for the skin.
 Meanwhile, oils can be moisturizing.
 All in all, it must be all safe and well.